Dale Finucane

-Finucane previously played for the Canterbury-Bankstown Bulldogs and Melbourne Storm in the National Rugby League.
-He won the 2017 and 2020 NRL Grand Finals with the Storm.
+Finucane previously played for the Canterbury-Bankstown Bulldogs and Melbourne Storm in the NRL.
 He has played for the Country Origin and New South Wales sides.

 Early life

-Finucane was born in Bega, New South Wales, Australia, and is of Irish descent.
+Finucane was born in Bega, New South Wales, and is of Irish descent.

 Finucane played his junior football for the Bega Roosters and studied at Bega High School.

 In 2009, he signed with the Canterbury-Bankstown Bulldogs.
 When signed at Canterbury-Bankstown, he was educated at Bass High School.